“Frost” Taiwan Biluochun Green Tea Cream Ale

-The caramel and raisin flavor of Belgian Dubbel plus the dried fruit and light honey nose from Tieguanyin will certainly light up your winter.
+The caramel and raisin flavor of Belgian Dubbel plus the dried fruit and light honey nose from Iron Goddess Tea will certainly light up your winter.

 “Yushui” means “Rain Water” and marks the beginning of the spring.
 During this time, farmers pray for having more rain for the upcoming harvest season.

-“Rain Water” is the fourth installation of our infamous tea beer series.
-In this beer, we combine the Scotch ale with locally-grown “Golden Daylily Oolong tea” to create an elegant ale full of malty, buttery and milk aroma and flavors (the mild milk flavor comes from the Golden Daylily Oolong tea).
+“Rain Water” is the fourth installation of our famous tea beer series.
+In this beer, we combine the Scotch ale with locally-grown “Jin Xuan Tea” which means “Golden Daylily” to create an elegant ale full of malty, buttery and milk aroma and flavors (the mild milk flavor comes from the tea).
 We guarantee that from drinking this beer, you will feel less depressed during Taiwan’s wet and humid raining season.